Farhan001/alx-system_engineering-devops/0x01-shell_permissions/README.md

 6. 5-execute: change the permission of a file
 7. 6-multiple_permissions: Change the permission of a file
 8. 7-everybody: Give executino rights to everybody
+9. 8-James_Bond: To give only others all the permissions